 Picking the Details of Your Package

 Once you've chosen your room, you'll move on to the add-ons offered at Disneyland Paris.
 The major one of these is the meal plan.
 We don't know of a comprehensive review of the Disneyland Paris meal plan, but most reviewers frown on Disneyland Paris food and opt to eat in Disney Village instead.
-We survived as vegetarians for six meals with minimal complaints.
+We survived as vegetarians at Disneyland Paris with minimal complaints.

-Disneyland Paris also treats certain meals—like character breakfasts and Buffalo Bill's Wilde West Show—as "add-ons".
-It's worth noting these are the only meal reservations you can book online.
+Disneyland Paris also treats certain meals—like character breakfasts and Buffalo Bill's Wild West Show—as "add-ons".
 If you don't purchase them now, you can call Disneyland Paris later and add them to your reservation.

 The second add-on page offers PhotoPass+, Disney Express and Airport Transfer.
 The Disney Express and Airport Transfer services definitely can be worth it.
 The train tickets between Paris CDG airport and Disneyland Paris can get up to about €35, making Disney's pricing reasonable.